 Brands, and agencies acting on behalf of brands, use Demand Side Platforms (DSPs) to place advertising.
-Analysis of every leading DSP’s marketing material reveals that they offer ‘contextual’ targeting that requires no PII, in addition to ‘behavioural’ targeting that relies on PII.
-In other words, DSPs are already able to target based on content and context without exposing themselves and brands to the legal hazard of using PII.
+Analysis of every leading DSP’s marketing material reveals that they offer ‘contextual’ targeting that requires no personal data, in addition to ‘behavioural’ targeting that relies on personal data.
+In other words, DSPs are already able to target based on content and context without exposing themselves and brands to the legal hazard of using personal data.
 This provides a safety net for brands, who can continue to use DSPs to reach audiences once the GDPR and ePrivacy Directive apply, provided those DSPs are using contextual targeting.
 (For context on where DSPs fit within the complicated structure of advertising technology see the Display Lumascape).

 |DSP||Offers contextual targeting|